JoryC/Eco-ODAP/README.md

 Please visit the `README.md` in the `/apptainer_image` folder for more info.

 ### Installing environments

+#### Option 1 - If you built the apptainer from the original Main R-ODAF Dockerfile
 The apptainer image contains conda which can be used to install environments that are provided in the `/conda_environments` directory.

 Optionally, create a folder to store your conda environments: